instill-ai/console/integration-test/README.md

 ### About the flaky test

-- If the test behavior is related to backend, remember that backend can only handle a request at a time.
+- If the test behavior is related to the backends, remember that backend can only handle one request at a time.
 So if the test run in sequence and the time between requests is too short, the request will fail.
-- We have to limit the test worker to one, because the test suite might run too quick to make backend panic.
+- We have to limit the test worker to one, because the test suite might run too quickly to make the backends panic.
-- Remember to `make down` backend every time you want have another round of test.
+- Remember to `make down` backend every time you want to have another round of tests.
 - use `expect().to` after every behavior to make sure the behavior succeeded.
 But you don't need to use `expect(field).toHaveValue()` after you fill in some text, because it had already beem tested by playwright.
 - `page.waitForResponse` is not particularly reliable.
 If you are facing some flaky test, try to rewrite the whole part with some visual hint, like below.